Physician/Physician Assistant Appointments

 The decision to be sexually active is one that many students consider during their college years.
 It is a decision that should be carefully considered to ensure both physical and emotional health.
 Being sexually active carries with it the responsibility to consider the possibility of pregnancy and sexually transmitted infections with every sexual encounter.
 Information and supplies for various methods of contraception are available at the Student Health Center.
 Being sexually responsible also means avoiding sex under the influence of alcohol or drugs to assure mutual consent.
 More information about these issues, as well as testing for pregnancy and sexually transmitted infections, is available at the Student Health Center.

 Confidential testing for HIV and other sexually transmitted infections is available at the Student Health Center, or at local and regional health department offices.

 Lab testing done through the Student Health Center is sent to the local hospital laboratory for analysis.
 Lab charges apply to this service.
 The hospital can do insurance billing with current insurance information, or discounted charges can be billed to a student's University account and a statement provided to the student on request to submit to their insurance plan.
-Results can be faxed to outside physicians as needed, for example to monitor Accutane therapy prescribed by a dermatologist.
+Results can be faxed to outside physicians as needed, for example to monitor acne medication therapy prescribed by a dermatologist.

 Referrals can be made by the Physician/Physician Assistant at the Student Health Center to area medical specialists, for x-ray studies, for physical therapy services, etc. We will try to assist with pre-authorization for these services, but parents or home primary care physicians often need to be involved in this process.